Close×

 • The owners of Les Insulaires met at a microbrewery in Montreal

-• Children welcome at Les Insulaires
+• Children are welcome at Les Insulaires

 • The owners' favorite: La Dérive beer, a New England IPA

-• Laval Beer Festival attracts 30,000 visitors, including 10% tourists
+• The Laval Beer Festival attracts 30,000 visitors, 10% of whom are tourists